 Photo Book Printing Options

 As we’ve seen throughout this Shutterfly vs. Mixbook review, Shutterfly has more options.
 And the same is true in the printing options.
-Mixbook only has three size options, 8.5×8.5″, 10×10″, and 12×12″.
+Mixbook only has three size options, 8.5 x 8.5″, 10 x 10″, and 12 x 12″.
 But Shutterfly offers six book sizes to choose from.

 Mixbook offers more cover options.
 They have softcovers, hardcovers, glossy hardcovers, and soft-touch matte hardcovers.
 Shutterfly offers three covers.
 They have soft and hardcovers.
 But they also offer a premium leather cover.
 It looks classy, but the price increase is pretty steep.

-In the print quality section of the Shutterfly vs Mixbook debate, there isn’t much between them.
-It’s one of the most important areas when deciding which company to go with.
+Regarding print quality in the Shutterfly vs Mixbook debate, there isn’t much difference between them.
+It’s one of the most important areas when deciding which company to choose.
 And we’ve been pleased with the print quality of photo books from both companies.

 We’ve often found the photo quality on other items has been dark or saturated when ordered from Shutterfly.
 But we have no such complaints with the Shutterfly photo book.
 The image quality is excellent.
 And the books are bound well and look fantastic.
 Although, the premium leather book was out of my price range.
 We can’t comment on that one yet.